node-red/node-red.github.io/docs/creating-nodes/packaging.md

 include `node-red` in its `keywords` property.
 This will ensure the package appears when [searching by keyword](https://www.npmjs.org/browse/keyword/node-red).

+<div class="doc-callout"><em>Note</em>: Please do NOT add the `node-red` keyword until
+you are happy that the node is stable and working correctly, and documented sufficiently for others to be able to use it.</div>

 {% highlight json %}
 {
     "name"         : "node-red-contrib-samplenode",